requireiot/MySoilSensorESP32/README.md

    repeatedly <br/> `mosquitto_sub -t "soil/esp32-D80270/ota"`
 1. upload your firmware via Platformio

+## Debugging support

+The software prints a lot of logging messages to UART#2 (GPIO pins 16 and 17), to which I connect an optically isolated FTDI-style USB to serial module.
+This was really helpful for understanding what goes on, and where dekays occur.

 ## Power consumption and battery life

 ### Wake time